Careers360 Logo

 1. Impulse travels from node to node.1.
 Impulse travels along the length of the entire nerve fibre.

-2. The speed of conduction is 50 times faster than the non-myelinated nerve fibre.2.
+2. The speed of conduction is 50 times faster than that of a non-myelinated nerve fibre.2.
 The speed of conduction is slower.

 Q10.
 Distinguish between: